 - Not Megan Washington – she’s didn’t get to sell another album.

 It’s tough to see why this process exists.
-No ones wins in this scenario.
+No ones win in this scenario.
 Is it likely that people will want to purchase music from other countries?
-Of course it is.
+Of course, it is.
 So why restrict the databases that hold the music (that’s all they really are) based on country of origin?
 It also can’t be very difficult to fix.